Lease Abstraction Software: How AI Cuts 90% of the Work (2026 Guide)

 What are the risks of lease abstraction errors?

-Errors in lease abstracts can cause missed renewal deadlines (resulting in unfavorable automatic renewals or rent increases), incorrect billing from misread escalation clauses, compliance failures under ASC 842 or IFRS 16, and financial misstatement.
+Errors in lease abstracts can cause missed renewal deadlines, incorrect billing from misread escalation clauses, compliance failures under ASC 842 or IFRS 16, and financial misstatement.
 One documented case showed a missed renewal date leading to a 40% rent increase — $1.2M in unplanned annual costs.

 Do I need specialized software or can general AI tools handle lease abstraction?